EFTEC/example.cupcakes/README.md

 $blade=new BladeOne(); // it will create the folders compiles/ .
 The folder views/ must be created
-					   // if they are not create then you should create it manually
+                       // if they are not created, then you should build it manually
 ```

-### Initilizing the data
+### Initializing the data

 We will use the folder as our database.